tobyqin/avalanche-validator-automation/README.md

 ansible-playbook monitor.yml
 ```

-The playbook will handle all steps for deploying the validator node.

 ## Post-Deployment: Manual Steps

 Ansible automates the *deployment*, but *registering* as a validator involves manual steps related to funds and timing.